dextermallo/GSoC-2023/src/README.md

 source init.sh
 poetry install

-# and it is ready to go.
+# And it is ready to go.
 Find a rule file and make some changes...
+# The framework will automatically detect your local changes and compared them with HEAD (latest commit)

 # once finished, run:
-poetry run collect --test-name test --utils ftw,locust,cAdvisor poetry run report --test-name test
+poetry run collect --test-name test --utils ftw poetry run report --test-name test --utils ftw --threshold "./config"
 ```

 # 0. Initialization